 Granary District is the only project area to have a loan program all its own: The Granary District Adaptive Reuse Loan.
 This unique forgivable loan program has helped bring new local businesses to the Granary neighborhood through providing financial assistance to renovate structurally sound industrial buildings to serve more modern and active uses.
 The RDA has also provided financial assistance for the reconstruction of 900 South Street, a community-driven Granary Row initiative, and LEED-Certified Gold project tax increment reimbursements.
+Current projects include:

 The North Temple Project Area (NT) is a major entryway to Salt Lake City.
 Served by the TRAX airport light rail line, or “Green Line,” the North Temple Corridor connects Downtown to the Salt Lake City International Airport, making the area an opportune site for new transit-oriented development.
 The RDA is working to attract catalytic and infill development to the area by promoting and utilizing its construction loan programs, environmental assessment grants, and community outreach partnerships.
 The area’s form-based zoning and significant street improvements are transforming it into a vibrant, walkable, transit-oriented corridor.
+Current projects include:

 The North Temple Viaduct Community Development Area (CDA) was created in January, 2010 for the purpose of funding a percentage of the costs of rebuilding and shortening the North Temple viaduct, thereby stimulating economic development in the project area.